There are six species of wild rose on the current Garden Census. Details of each are given in comparison chart

 Flowers appear on this years new green growth, which sprouts from prior year stems and are usually solitary but may have a cluster of 2 or 3.
 Flowering shoots do not have prickles.
 The hypanthium is globose or ovoid with five green long-pointed sepals.
 The outside of the sepals and the hypanthium have numerous stalked glands.
 The flowers are 5-parted with 5 pink petals that are to 1 1-2 to 2-1/3 inches wide when open.
 The short pedicels (stalks) have a few stalked glands.
 Veins of darker color radiate outward from the base of the petals.
 In the center of the 5 petals, which are overlapping and have a small notch at the broad tip, there are numerous stamens with yellow anthers surrounding a short, but wide column of yellow pistils rising from 32 to 46 carpels.

 Habitat: Pasture Rose grows from a central crown with a tap root and shallow rhizomes that allow the plant to spread vegetatively, and it can do quite well in spreading.
 While not native to Minnesota, it grows quite well in the central part of the state where I grow it.
 If you want a wild rose to spread rapidly and fill in an area, this is it.
 It's underground stolons will expand outward aggressively.
 The plant prefers full sun, but tolerates some shade, on a wide range of moist to dry soils.
 It is primarily a plant of the open prairies, upland woods and roadsides.

 Names: The genus Rosa is Latin for 'rose'.
 The species name, carolina, refers to the Carolinas, the location of the type species.
 There are no other scientific name synonyms for this species, which is a bit unusual.
-The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification, of 1753, - 'L.' - refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.